michijs/michijs/README.md

 ```

 ### Operators
-Since all observables are objects, operators works in a different way.
+Since all observables are objects, operators work in a different way.
 We support most operators without explicitly calling the getter of the observable.

 ```tsx